SpotIM/spotim-integration-docs/social-kit/README.md

 ### Facebook

-Importing comments from Facebook requires one additional parameter:
+Importing comments from Facebook requires one additional attribute:

-- A `FACEBOOK_URL`, which is the URL of the Facebook page that you want to display comments for.
+- `data-facebook-url` - this is the canonical URL of the page you place the Conversation on.

 Add this parameter to the Conversation's `<script>` block on the article page.